cloud4rpi/docs/docs/start/esp-pio.md

 ## Running

-6. Hit the `Build` button and wait until the compilation is done.
+6. Hit the `Build` button and wait until the compilation is completed.
 8. Connect the board in the flashing mode (power it with the GPIO0 pin connected to GND) and hit the `Upload` button.
 9. Once flashing is complete, open `Serial Monitor` and watch the sample code's output.
 8. Notice that the [device](https://cloud4rpi.io/devices) went online and started sending data.